-Almost two billion Muslims around the world celebrate Eid ul-Fitr (eed al-fitter), the three-day festival commonly known as “Eid."
-“Eid ul-Fitr” literally means “the feast of the breaking/to break the fast.”
+Almost two billion Muslims around the world celebrate Eid ul-Fitr (eed al-fitter), the three-day festival commonly known as “Eid.”
+“Eid ul-Fitr” literally means “the feast of the breaking/to breakron-eid2 the fast.”
 The holiday marks the end of Ramadan, the holy month of fasting and is a culmination of the month-long struggle towards a higher spiritual state.

-Ramadan holds special significance for Muslims, since the Quran, the book of Muslim scripture, was revealed during this month.
-It is also the time when Muslims fast from sunrise to sunset every day, refraining from food and water.
-Fasting is not only a symbol of sacrifice and purification, but also a measure of self-restraint and to teach humility and patience and for encouraging compassion for those less fortunate.
+restraint and to teach humility and patience and for encouraging compassion for those less fortunate.
 Charity and service are particularly emphasized during Ramadan, and Muslims are required to donate food and a percentage of their wealth to the poor.

 The first Eid is considered to have been celebrated in 624 CE by Muhammad after winning the Battle of Badr.
 At that time, there had been a fast by the armies that was broken after their success in this battle.